sbb-design-systems/digital.sbb.ch/src/en/design-system/legacy/basics/typography/typography.md

   alt: 'Image of the table header style',
   title: 'Table header'
 }) }}

-* The definition of the table as a component can be found under <sbb-link variant="inline" href="/en/design-system/legacy/components/table">table</sbb-link>.{.lead}
+* The definition of the table as a component can be found under <sbb-link variant="inline" href="/en/design-system/legacy/components/table">table</sbb-link>. {.lead}

 ### Table data